Public Comment Hearing – Postponed

-Mayflower Wind Energy LLC (“Mayflower Wind” or “Company”), located at 101 Federal Street, Boston, Massachusetts, has filed three related petitions with the Energy Facilities Siting Board (“Siting Board”) and the Department of Public Utilities (“Department”).
-Mayflower Wind has filed these petitions for approval to construct approximately 27.5 miles of electric transmission lines offshore in Massachusetts state waters (passing through state waters in the Towns of Nantucket, Edgartown, Tisbury, Oak Bluffs, and Falmouth) and onshore in the Town of Falmouth, at voltages between 200 and 345 kilovolts (“kV”), along with a new substation in the Town of Falmouth (“Onshore Substation”) (the “Project”).
-The purpose of the Project is to connect Mayflower’s proposed offshore wind energy generation resource (the “Offshore Wind Resource”, also referred to by Mayflower Wind in its petitions as the “Clean Energy Resource”), located in federal waters, to the regional transmission system in New England.
+The Company has filed petitions for approval to construct approximately 27.5 miles of electric transmission lines offshore in Massachusetts state waters (passing through state waters in the Towns of Nantucket, Edgartown, Tisbury, Oak Bluffs, and Falmouth) and onshore in the Town of Falmouth, at voltages between 200 and 345 kilovolts (“kV”), along with a new substation in the Town of Falmouth (“Onshore Substation”) (the “Project”).
+The purpose of the Project is to connect The Company’s proposed offshore wind energy generation resource (the “Offshore Wind Resource”, also referred to by the Company in its petitions as the “Clean Energy Resource”), located in federal waters, to the regional transmission system in New England.

-Mayflower Wind’s proposed Project consists of (1) electric transmission lines offshore in Massachusetts state waters (passing through state waters in the Towns of Nantucket, Edgartown, Tisbury and Oak Bluffs, and Falmouth); (2) electric transmission lines onshore in the Town of Falmouth, including two potential landfall sites; and (3) a new substation in the Town of Falmouth.
-The purpose of the Project is to connect Mayflower Wind’s Offshore Wind Resource to the New England electric grid
+The Company’s proposed Project consists of (1) electric transmission lines offshore in Massachusetts state waters (passing through state waters in the Towns of Nantucket, Edgartown, Tisbury and Oak Bluffs, and Falmouth); (2) electric transmission lines onshore in the Town of Falmouth, including two potential landfall sites; and (3) a new substation in the Town of Falmouth.
+The purpose of the Project is to connect the Company’s Offshore Wind Resource to the New England electric grid.

 Project Filing with EFSB

-- Mayflower Wind Position on Global Warming Solutions Act Compliance
+- Company Position on Global Warming Solutions Act Compliance

-- Mayflower Wind Analysis to Support Petition Volume 2 (Figures and Appendices)
+- Analysis to Support Petition Volume 2 (Figures and Appendices)

 - Route Map Sheets (Environmental Constraints)